tirthyme/Snippets/CONTRIBUTING.md

 Please re-use existing code intsead of adding your own implementation.

-This project uses ICIE plugin for VS Code (https://github.com/pustaczek/icie), when adding new file, please use define fields (Name, Description, Detail, Guarantee, Dependencies).
+This project uses ICIE plugin for VS Code (https://github.com/pustaczek/icie), when adding new file, please use defined fields (Name, Description, Detail, Guarantee, Dependencies).
 - filename: small case, words seperated by _ instead of space
 - Name: FileName in CapitalCamelCase
 - Description : Description of algorithm or data structure